-- Sabotaging or obstructing their partner's ability to work or attend school - Controlling what their partner wears and how they act - Demeaning their partner either privately or publicly; name calling; criticism. - Attempting to isolate their partner from family or friends. - Threatening to harm their partner, their partner's family, pets, or belongings. - Monitoring where their partner goes, who they call, and who they spend time with. - Expecting their partner to ask permission from them before social engagement. - Threatening and/or using a weapon against their partner. - Having ever forced, coerced, or manipulated their partner into having sex or performing sexual acts. - Accusing their partner of cheating or is often becoming jealous of their relationships with others. - Trapping their partner in their apartment or residence hall room and keeping them from leaving. - Using social media, texting, and/or calling their partner obsessively to find out where they are and what they are doing.
+- Sabotaging or obstructing their partner's ability to work or attend school. - Controlling what their partner wears and how they act. - Demeaning their partner either privately or publicly; name calling; criticism. - Attempting to isolate their partner from family or friends. - Threatening to harm their partner, their partner's family, pets, or belongings. - Monitoring where their partner goes, who they call, and who they spend time with.

+- Expecting their partner to ask permission from them before social engagement. - Threatening and/or using a weapon against their partner. - Having ever forced, coerced, or manipulated their partner into having sex or performing sexual acts. - Accusing their partner of cheating or often becoming jealous of their relationships with others. - Trapping their partner in their apartment or residence hall room and keeping them from leaving. - Using social media, texting, and/or calling their partner obsessively to find out where they are and what they are doing.
-Procedures for Reporting Sexual

-Harassment, Sexual Assault, Domestic

-Violence, Dating Violence, Sexual

-Exploitation, or Stalking
+Procedures for Reporting Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, Sexual Exploitation, or Stalking

-Reporting incidents of sexual harassment and sexual violence to UWM authorities as soon as possible will help ensure that victim/survivors are aware of services available to them and that University staff can act on UWM's commitment to providing a safe environment to live, work, and learn.
+Reporting incidents of sexual harassment and sexual violence to UWM authorities as soon as possible will help ensure that victim/survivors are aware of services available to them, and that University staff can act on UWM's commitment to providing a safe environment to live, work, and learn.
 For the sake of clarity, "reporting" is used here to refer to the formal disclosure of a sexual harassment or sexual violence incident.
 Incidents of sexual harassment or sexual violence can be reported to several offices on Kenwood campus:

-CONTACT LOCATION PHONE WEBSITE Title IX Coordinator Chapman Hall 335 414-229-7012 uwm.edu/titleix/ UWMPD Sandburg Hall, WB90 Emergency: 911 uwm.edu/police/ Non-Emergency: 414-229-4627 Dean of Students Office Student Union 345 414-229-4632 uwm.edu/deanofstudents/ Office of Equity/Diversity Services Mitchell 359 414-229-5923 uwm.edu/equity-diversity-services/ University Housing Office Sandburg Hall C120 414-229-5712 uwm.edu/housing/ Chief Student Affairs Officer Chapman Hall 132 414-229-4038 uwm.edu/studentaffairs/ Campus Health Officer Northwest Quad Building B, 5 th 414-229-5684 uwm.edu/norris/ Floor
+CONTACT LOCATION PHONE WEBSITE Title IX Coordinator Mitchell Hall 359 414-229-7012 uwm.edu/titleix/ UWMPD Sandburg Hall, WB90 Emergency: 414-229-9911 uwm.edu/police/ Non-Emergency: 414-229-4627 Dean of Students Office Student Union 345 414-229-4632 uwm.edu/deanofstudents/ Office of Equity/Diversity Services Mitchell 359 414-229-5923 uwm.edu/equity-diversity-services/ University Housing Office Sandburg Hall C120 414-229-5712 uwm.edu/housing/ Vice Chancellor for Student Affairs Chapman Hall 132 414-229-4038 uwm.edu/studentaffairs/ Campus Health Officer Northwest Quad Building B, 5 th Floor 414-229-5684 uwm.edu/norris/

-For the Waukesha and Washington County Campuses:
+For the Washington County and Waukesha Campuses:

-CONTACT LOCATION PHONE WEBSITE Title IX Coordinator Chapman Hall 335 414-229-7012 uwm.edu/titleix/ Assistant Dean for Students Physical office located within the Student Affairs Office 262-335-5211
+CONTACT LOCATION PHONE WEBSITE Title IX Coordinator Mitchell Hall 359 414-229-7012 uwm.edu/titleix/ Assistant Dean of Students Physical office located within the Student Affairs Office 262-335-5211